primesoft-group/oneconnexx-docs/_pages/addins/en/oneoffixxdocumentcreator.md

 ### Application examples

-In the case of the [Anwendungesbeipiel "Dokumentendienst"]example, the documents are created using the OneOffixxDocumentCreator Add-In.
+In the case of the [use case "Document creation"]({{ site.baseurl }}/usecases/en/documentcreation/), the documents are created using the OneOffixxDocumentCreator Add-In.